Basically, it’s one of the most beautiful places in New Zealand with some of the best nature the country has to offer – and that’s saying something!

 You’ll start by flying from Queenstown to Milford Sound, during which time you’ll get amazing views of Coronet Peak ski fields, Skippers Canyon, Mitre Peak, and of course, the length of the beautiful Milford Sound fiord.

-After you land, you’ll enjoy a 2-hour boat cruise along the Milford Sound, enjoying up-close views of highlights including Bowen Falls, Lake Wakatipu, and Walter Peak Station, which is home to one of New Zealand’s largest merino sheep farms.
+After you land, you’ll enjoy a 2-hour boat cruise along the Milford Sound, enjoying up-close views of highlights including Bowen Falls, Lake Wakatipu, and Walter Peak High Country Farm, which is home to one of New Zealand’s largest merino sheep farms.

 Finally, you’ll board another scenic flight back to Queenstown, which takes around 35 minutes.
 The entire experience costs $580 NZD.